Last Updated on November 23, 2020 by Rakesh Gupta

 - The next step is to open Sublime Text 3 and navigate to View | Show Console

-- Paste the copied Python code to console and click Enter.
+- Paste the copied Python code to the console and click Enter.

 Once it is successfully downloaded, make sure to install it.